 The overall theme of our laboratory’s research is to study proteins at the molecular level using biochemical analyses alongside powerful tools such as nuclear magnetic resonance (NMR).
 This includes not only structure determination, but also biological assays of proteins and their mutants in order to understand the structural underpinnings of biological function.
 We often work with members of the chemokine family of proteins, which are inflammatory proteins, several of which have been shown to block infection by HIV-1, making an analysis of their action crucial for AIDS research.

-Overall, we use a combination of mutagenesis, NMR techniques, cellular assays, and HIV assays to learn about chemokines and chemokine binding proteins, and to elucidate their role in inflammation and suppressing HIV-1 infection.
-Links to some of our projects can be found at the right side of this page.
+Overall, we use a combination of mutagenesis, NMR techniques, cellular assays, and HIV assays to learn about chemokines, lectins, and chemokine binding proteins, and to elucidate their role in inflammation and suppressing HIV-1 infection.